TheForestGiraffe/cub3D/README.md

 	and code resulting from these discussions were manually implemented, tested, and verified against the project requirements.
 Unit tests were not all manually written.

+  ## Credits

+  Some of the textures are a courtesy of https://www.areyep.com/